 - The buyers of the bonds deposit the money from their account to the central bank’s account thereby decreasing their own reserves.
 With the commercial banks buying such securities they will have less money to lend to the general public thus reducing their credit creation capacity.
 Thereby, impacting the supply of credit.

 - When the central bank sells the securities, there is a decrease in the price of the bonds and since bond prices and interest rates are inversely related, the interest rates rise.
 As the interest rates rise, there is a decrease in demand of credit.

-- With the decrease in supply and demand of credit due to less reserves and high-interest rates, consumption reduces thus reducing inflation.
+- With the decrease in supply and demand for credit due to fewer reserves and high-interest rates, consumption reduces thus reducing inflation.

 - When the central bank buys the securities the cycle is reversed, inflation rises and interest rates decrease.

 - The central bank may target and control the money supply in the economy.
 The central bank tries to maintain adequate liquidity in the banking system when it feels there is high liquidity it tries to suck the excess liquidity by selling bonds and vice-versa.

 - Eg. Reserve Bank of India conducted two Open market Operations (OMO) purchase auctions of Rs 10000 crores each on June 21, 2018, and July 19, 2018, to maintain durable liquidity.